tsando/js-misc/README.md

 # js-plotting
-Javascript functions for different purposes, e.g.
+Javascript functions for different plotting purposes, e.g.

 * **ploty_rebasing_chart.js**: makes a plotly chart that rebases on filter interactions by using `plotly_doubleclick` and `plotly_relayout` events